BradNeuberg/cloudless/README.md

 Note that the trained AlexNet file is much too large to check into Github (it's about 350MB).
 You will have to download the file from [here](http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel) and copy it to src/caffe_model/bvlc_alexnet/bvlc_alexnet.caffemodel.

 A trained, fine tuned model is available on S3 [here](https://s3.amazonaws.com/cloudless-data/bvlc_alexnet_finetuned.caffemodel).
 Download this and place it into src/caffe_model/bvlc_alexnet/bvlc_alexnet_finetuned.caffemodel.
 It's current accuracy is 62.50%, while its F1 score is 0.65.
 See [logs/output0003.statistics.txt](logs/output003.statistics.txt) for full accuracy details.

-Once you've prepped your datasets, the first step is to preprocess the data into the format required by Caffe, LevelDB:

-    ./src/cloudless/cloudless.py -p

-Then you can train and generate validation statistics and logs:

-    ./src/cloudless/cloudless.py -t -g

-This will output various graphs into the logs/ directory, in increasing numbers (i.e. output0003.log, output0004.log, etc.).

 # Bounding Box System